nimroddanielmaayan/next.js-demo-2/notes.md

 ## Partial Prerendering (PPR)

-- Note: In Next.js version 15 and above, `Partial Prerendering` is already a stable feature
+- Note: I'm not sure id in Next.js version 15 and above, `Partial Prerendering` is already a stable feature or still experimental.
+If it's still experimental, it shouldn't be used in production yet

 - It's recommended (for now) to use the `ppr: 'incremental'` option in the `next.config` file in order to incrementaly adopt `Partial Prerendering` for